patrickpr/trapdirector/docs/01-install.md

 Set up MIBs
 ------------------------

-The system MIBs should be set by `net-snmp` package.
+The system MIBs should be set by the `net-snmp` package.
 Test the default MIBs status by `snmptranslate 1.3.6.1.2.1.1.1` with a required result of `SNMPv2-MIB::sysDescr`

 Uploaded MIBs will be in `/usr/share/icingaweb2/modules/trapdirector/mibs` directory by default: you must check if the directory is writable by the user of the web server.
 For example (as root) :